designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 nature of the apparent motion, and so is in a sense unsurprising.
-On the other hand, the switch to blue has _not yet occurred_ at the point in time at which – according to their subsequent verbal reports – the subject _experienced_ the switch to blue.
+On the other hand, the switch to blue has _not yet occurred_ at the point in time at which – according to their subsequent verbal reports – the subject _experience_ the switch to blue.
 So there does seem to be something about our subjective experience that needs to be explained
-here: our consciousness appears to anticipate the change in colour before it occurs.
+here: our consciousness appears to anticipate the change in colour before it occurs!

 Dennett does an excellent job of demystifying this apparent oddity.
 His explanation makes use of an insightful, and typically Dennettian,